Cricket: New Zealand v England fourth ODI scores

-Dunedin, New Zealand, March 7, 2018 (AFP) - - Scoreboard at the end of the England innings in the fourth one-day international against New Zealand in Dunedin on Wednesday:
+Dunedin, New Zealand, March 7, 2018 (AFP) - - Final scoreboard in the fourth one-day international between New Zealand and England in Dunedin on Wednesday:

 England